SoftwareHeritage/swh-web/docs/uri-scheme.rst

     :statuscode 200: no error
     :statuscode 404: requested person can not be found in the SWH archive

+Revision
+^^^^^^^^

+.. http:get:: /browse/revision/(revision_id)/

+    HTML view that displays the metadata associated to a SWH revision.
+    It notably shows the revision date and message but also offers links to get more details on:

+        * the author
+        * the committer
+        * the directory that revision points to
+        * the history log reachable from that revision

+    :param revision_id: the sha1_git identifier of a SWH revision
+    :type revision_id: hexadecimal representation of that hash value
+    :statuscode 200: no error
+    :statuscode 404: requested revision can not be found in the SWH archive

+.. http:get:: /browse/revision/(revision_id)/log/

+    HTML view that displays the list of revisions heading to a given one.
+In other words, it shows a commit log.
+    The following data are displayed for each log entry:

+        * author of the revision
+        * link to the revision metadata
+        * message for the revision
+        * date of the revision
+        * link to browse the associated source tree

+    :param revision_id: the sha1_git identifier of a SWH revision
+    :type revision_id: hexadecimal representation of that hash value
+    :query revs_breadcrumb: query parameter used internally to store the navigation breadcrumbs (i.e. the list of descendant revisions visited so far).
+It must be a string in the form "<rev_1>[/<rev_2>/.../<rev_n>]"
+    :query per_page: the number of log entries to display per page (default is 20, max is 50)
+    :statuscode 200: no error
+    :statuscode 404: requested revision can not be found in the SWH archive

 SWH Web API URLs
 ----------------